Body Fat Percentage Calculator

 Calculate your body fat percentage using the U.S. Navy method.
 Enter your measurements to get an accurate estimate of your body composition.

-Step 2: Enter your height in cm or feet/inches.
+Step 2: Enter your Height accurately.

 Body fat percentage is a measure of your total body composition.
 It represents the proportion of your body weight that comes from fat, including both essential fat (needed for bodily functions) and storage fat (energy reserves).